All salon owners must have a good salon business plan.

 You Get What You Measure

-We’ll soon go over all the parts we need to define as part of your plan.
-But as we do this, we also need to make sure we have ways to measure the results.
+We’ll soon review all the parts we need to define in your plan.
+But as we do this, we also need to ensure we have ways to measure the results.

 If you don’t have a way to track and measure how your business performs vs. the goals and assumptions you define as part of your plan, you’ll operate blind, and you will not take the actions you need to get your business to the place we are trying to define with the plan.